DrooLTU/dockerised-airflow-and-dbt-core/README.md

 # Airflow & dbt, dockerised !

 This project is to serve as an example and teaching material on how to set up Airflow to run dbt tasks in a dockerised environment.
 There are quite a few challenges to face and some of the solutions might **not** be *'production ready'* as it is vastly dependant on variations which are out of scope for this project, such as internal standards, secret management and so on.
-The project also includes an example dag to fetch and load data from an API which was used to accumulate data for teaching purpose.
+The project also includes an example DAG to fetch and load data from an API which was used to accumulate data for teaching purpose.

 ## What is covered